Stage 4 Lung Cancer

 Stage 4 Lung Cancer Life Expectancy

-Those with stage 4 lung cancer often have a poor life expectancy.
-A 2020 report found that patients with stage 4 NSCLC live for just 4-9 months on average.
-Patients with extensive stage SCLC live for roughly 8-13 months.
+Life expectancy is how long patients live on average with cancer.
+A 2020 study found that patients with stage 4 NSCLC live for only 4-9 months on average after diagnosis.
+Patients with extensive-stage SCLC live for roughly 8-13 months.

 Get Help for Asbestos Lung Cancer